-Waking up late at night, smoking and drinking alcohol affects your skin badly, resulting in dark circles under the eyes.
+Waking up late at night, smoking, and drinking alcohol affects your skin badly, resulting in dark circles under the eyes.

-- Spend more time in sunlight
+- Spend more time in the sunlight

 Pigmentation increases in the skin due to prolonged exposure to the sun.
 Due to this, melanin formation around the eyes is also more than normal, due to which dark circles are formed.

 The problem of hormonal changes is much higher in women than in men.
 During menstruation, pregnancy, and menopause, there is a hormonal change in the body of women, due to which dark circles under the eyes also occur.

 Dark circles also occur due to allergies.
 Several studies have shown that dark circles in children are related to food allergies.

 Iron deficiency is a major cause of dark circles.
 To avoid anemia, eat food that is rich in iron such as red meat, whole grains, bread, eggs, dry fruits, liver, and green 1.
 Leafy vegetables, peas, almonds, apricots, beans, and raisins, etc.

 Due to excessive consumption of alcohol or caffeine, there is a lack of water in the body, due to which the skin around the eyes becomes darker.
 To avoid dehydration, drink 8-10 glasses of water daily, eat fresh and juicy fruits, and reduce or not consume tea, coffee and alcohol.